AurelianSpodarec/Lua-Comprehensive-Guide-By-Examples/docs/references/functions/utilities/xpcall.md

 - **Custom Message Handler**: The message handler can perform additional operations, such as logging errors to a file or sending alerts.

-- **Error Message**: The error message passed to `msgh` can be modified or formatted as desired within the handler.
+- **Error Message**: The error message passed to `message` can be modified or formatted as desired within the handler.

 ---